Goto Free Practice Test

 Canadian Citizenship Practice Test

-1. What is the population of Canada?
+1. Who is the Queen’s representative in Canada?

 New Brunswick Quebec Ontario Prince Edward Island